Your store has thousands of products. Your average visitor sees maybe six of them before leaving.

 AI-powered semantic search fixes this.
 It understands what shoppers mean, not just what they type.
 It handles synonyms, misspellings, and natural language queries.
 A visitor searching "date night outfit" actually finds cocktail dresses and heeled boots instead of a blank page.

 This single change typically lifts search conversion by 10–25%.
-It's the highest-ROI move in your entire ecommerce personalization strategy because it captures demand that already exists but is currently being wasted.
+It's the highest-ROI move in your entire ecommerce personalization strategy because it captures demand that already exists but is currently wasted.

 Audit your recommendation placements.
-Most stores have one or two recommendation widgets, usually a "You May Also Like" section on the product page and maybe a "Bestsellers" row on the homepage.
+Most stores have one or two recommendation widgets, usually a "You May Also Like" on the product page and maybe a "Bestsellers" row on the homepage.
 That's a fraction of the opportunity.

 Week 2: Activate (Days 8–14)

 Homepage personalization.
-Your homepage is your most visited page and, for most stores, your most generic one.
+Your homepage is your most visited page and, for most stores, your most generic.
 Replace the static bestseller grid with a personalized section that adapts to each visitor.
 First-time visitors see trending and popular items.
 Returning visitors see products related to their browsing history, past purchases, or items they viewed but didn't buy.

 The difference between a static "Related Products" section and personalized product recommendations is measurable.
-When recommendations adapt based on the specific product being viewed, the visitor's history, and what similar buyers purchased, average order values typically rise by 15–30%.
+When recommendations adapt based on the product being viewed, the visitor's history, and what similar buyers purchased, average order values typically rise by 15–30%.

 Week 3: Optimize (Days 15–21)